Skip to main content

 Master of Arts Curriculum Map

-The Department offers the M.A. in Political Science entirely online.
-All of the courses are virtual.
-The courses are 8 weeks in length.
-This allows students to earn their M.A. in Political Science in two semesters or one academic year.
+As an accelerated program, students can earn their M.A. in Political Science in two semesters (fall and spring).
 The M.A. in Political Science offers only the non-thesis route.

 All students must successfully complete the following and maintain an overall 3.00 GPA (on a 4.00 scale) in order to earn the M.A. degree in Political Science: